PROVIDER MEMBERSHIP AGREEMENT

-8. Confidentiality and Prohibition Against Competition
+8. Confidentiality, Prohibition Against Competition & Non-Disparagement

 8.1 Confidential Information Defined.
 For purposes of this Agreement, “Confidential Information” means a “trade secret” within the meaning of 18 U.S.C. § 1839, subd.
-3, and includes without limitation thereof all information about FMD’s clients, products, services, personnel, pricing, sales strategy, technology, trade secrets, methods, processes, research, development, finances, systems, techniques, accounting, purchasing and plans, including medical liability insurance policy.
+3, and includes without limitation thereof all information about FMD’s clients, products, services, personnel, pricing, sales strategy, technology, trade secrets, methods, processes, research, development, finances, systems, techniques, accounting, purchasing and plans, including medical liability insurance providers and other vendors.
 All information disclosed to Provider by FMD or to which Provider obtains access, whether marked as “confidential” or not, whether originated by Provider or by others (either prior to execution of this Agreement or thereafter), shall be presumed to be Confidential Information if it is treated by FMD as being Confidential Information or if Provider has a reasonable basis to believe it is Confidential Information.